 The label must be clearly readable when integrated.
+The pressure- /temperature characteristics of the manufacturer must be taken into account.

-9 OPERATION
+8 OPERATION

-9.1 Intended use
+8.1 Intended use

 The expansion joint may only be used if it is in proper condition and under the operation limits which are specified on the drawing, the supplier label, the technical documentation and the operation instruction.

 The temperature-/pressure diagrams that define the maximal/minimal allowable operating pressures and temperatures as well as the allowable movements have to be taken from the product description and must be followed.

 Expansion joints may absorb or transmit forces from the pipe system resp. the installation up to a limited level.
 However they are not intended to transmit torsion forces.